A Criterion for Decoding on the BSC: Notation, conventions and preliminaries

+We will denote by $\mathsf{RM}(n,d)$ the Reed-Muller code with $n$ variables and degree $d$.
+The codewords of the Reed-Muller code $\mathsf{RM}(n,d)$ are the evaluation vectors (over all points in $\F_2^n$) of all multivariate polynomials of degree $\leq d$ in $n$ variables.
+The dimension of the code is known to be $\binom{n}{\leq d}$.
+(See for e.g. page 5 of \cite{abbe2021survey}). \begin{fact} The dimension of the Reed-Muller code $\mathsf{RM}(n,d)$ is

-If $v \in \F_2^{\binom{n}{\leq d}}$ is a row vector, $v$ can be thought of as describing the coefficients of a multilinear polynomial in $\F_2[X_1, \dotsc, X_n]$ of degree at most $d$.
-The row vector $vM$ is then the evaluations of this polynomial on all inputs from $\F_2^n$.
-It is well known that $M$ has full rank, $\binom{n}{\leq d}$.
-In fact we have the following standard fact (see appendix \ref{afullrank} for the proof): \begin{fact} The columns of $M$ that correspond to the points $x \in \F_2^n$ with $|x| \leq d$ are linearly independent. \end{fact} The parity-check matrix of the Reed-Muller code is known to be the same as the generator matrix of a different Reed-Muller code.
+\end{fact} Throughout this section, we let $M$ be the generator matrix of $\mathsf{RM}(n,d)$; this is an $ \binom{n}{\leq d}\times N$ matrix whose rows are indexed by subsets of $[N]$ of size at most $d$, and whose columns are indexed by elements of $\F_2^n$.
+For $S \subseteq [n], |S| \leq d$ and $x \in \F_2^n$, the entry of $M$ whose row is indexed by $S$ and whose column is indexed by $x$ is If $S$ is empty, this entry is set to $1$.
+The parity-check matrix of the Reed-Muller code is known to be the same as the generator matrix of a different Reed-Muller code.
 Namely, let $H$ be the $ \binom{n}{\leq n-d-1}\times N$ generator matrix for the code $\mathsf{RM}(n,n-d-1)$.
 Then $H$ has full rank, and $M H^\intercal = 0$.
 So, the rows of $H$ are a basis for the orthogonal complement of the span of the rows of $M$.
-Reed-Muller codes also have useful algebraic features, notably transitivity: \begin{fact} For all $n$ and all $d\leq n$, the Reed-Muller code $\mathsf{RM}(n,d)$ is transitive. \end{fact} See appendix \ref{afullrank} for the proof.
+Reed-Muller codes also have well-known algebraic features, notably transitivity (see for e.g. Lemma 23 in \cite{kudekar2016erasure}). \begin{fact} For all non-negative integers $n$ and $d\leq n$, the Reed-Muller code $\mathsf{RM}(n,d)$ is transitive. \end{fact}